Sleep Disorders & Bedwetting

-Dr. Roger Broughton has always been captivated by the dissociations between wakefulness and sleep.
+Dr. Roger Broughton, neurologist and foremost sleep researcher, has always been captivated by the dissociations between wakefulness and sleep.
 Imagine talking to a patient who is fast asleep but responds as if awake, and after being awakened has no recollection of the conversation.
 This is what is called deep-sleep bed wetting.

 The sleep study conducted by Dr. Broughton is titled, “Sleep Disorders: Disorders of Arousal?
 Enuresis, Somnambulism, and Nightmares Occur in Confusional States of Arousal, not in “Dreaming Sleep.”

 The result of the study “Sleep Disorders of Arousal,” by Roger J. Broughton, shows the differences in normal sleep patterns and those of a bedwetter.
 In normal sleep, people fall slowly from Stage 1 (lightest sleep) into deeper stages, and then back to lighter stages, where itʼs easy to awaken.
 A bedwetter falls quickly into deep sleep and stays there for longer periods.

 The Child Development Institute confirms the deep sleep problem.
 “Chronic bedwetting is thought to be related to a deep sleeping pattern.”
 Apparently these children often sleep so deeply that they are not aware of the message the bladder sends to the brain saying it is full.
 It is presumed that bedwetting is an inherited condition.
 Usually a parent, aunt, uncle, grandparent or other family member(s) will have had the condition.

 The Institute goes on to say “By the first grade, most children are embarrassed by their bed-wetting condition.
 They tend to withdraw from social activities that require sleeping outside their home.
 They also often suffer from low self-image.”

 Practice Makes Permanent